ncatlab/nlab-content/pages/9/3/5/1/1539/content.md

 ### General

-+-- {: .un_lemma}
++-- {: .num_lemma #PushoutOfStrongMonos}
 ###### Lemma
+**(pushout of strong monos)

 In a quasitopos the [[pushout]] of a [[strong monomorphism]] is again a strong mono, and the resulting square is also a [[pullback]] square.

 =--

 This appears as [Elephant, Lemma A.2.6.2](#Elephant), using the synonym _cocover_ for _strong monomorphism_.
-Since a topos is a quasitopos in which all monomorphisms are strong, this implies that the pushout of a mono in a topos is again a mono and that the resulting square is a pullback.
+Since a [[topos]] is a quasitopos in which all monomorphisms are strong, this implies that the pushout of a mono in a topos is again a mono and that the resulting square is a pullback.
 Together with the fact that colimits are universal in a topos, this implies that a topos is an [[adhesive category]].

-+-- {: .un_corollary}
++-- {: .num_corollary}
 ###### Corollary

 A quasitopos that is also a [[balanced category]] is a [[topos]].